 - Hematologic malignancy – Peripheral smear will reveal dysplastic cell types.

-- Infection – Tuberculosis, Clostridium difficile colitis, pertussis, and mononucleosis from Epstein-Barr virus are most commonly associated with a leukemoid reaction.
+- Infection – Tuberculosis, Clostridioides difficile colitis, pertussis, and mononucleosis from Epstein-Barr virus are most commonly associated with a leukemoid reaction.
 Visceral larva migrans can cause a leukemoid reaction but is associated with prominent eosinophilia.

 - Ischemic hepatitis (see acute liver failure)